 Recently I visited this building, and its interesting, rear addition is very carefully attuned to the original library architecture.
 Surrounding it is a charming garden.

 Still in use.
 Ms. Georgianna Sutton donated the library in 1914.
 Its design is similar to many of the later, larger Carnegie buildings.

-This is another (E-352) 'Clear View' card, produced in Fort Wayne by the Wayne Paper Box & Printing Corp.
+This card was produced in Fort Wayne by the Wayne Paper Box & Printing Corp.